kartik-v/yii2-widgets/README.md

 The DatePicker widget is a Yii 2 wrapper for the [Bootstrap DatePicker plugin](http://eternicode.github.io/bootstrap-datepicker/).
 The plugin is a fork of Stefan Petre's DatePicker (of eyecon.ro), with improvements by @eternicode.
-This widget is specially styled for Yii framework 2.0 and Twitter Bootstrap 3.
+This widget is specially styled for Yii framework 2.0 and Bootstrap 3.
 The widget allows graceful degradation to a normal HTML text input, if the browser does not support JQuery.
 This widget supports these markups:

 * Simple Input Markup